alintertec/izicap/README.md

     * Design: Custom css used in 'Common' components like button, inpu, card ...
     * React Grid: responsive grid system
 * App structure:
     * Layout: app layout (ex: nav, main, footer, aside)
     * Common: shared reusable commponents like button, input, modal ...
     * Components: commponents like navigation, footer with not many features
     * Pages: app page components like Home, Places ...
     * Features: places( components, design, api )
-    * Context - for storing places returned from the Api ( not needed but if the app grows switching to Redux Toolkit with RTK will be better option)
+    * Context:  PlaceContext for storing places returned from the Api ( not needed but if the app grows switching to Redux Toolkit with RTK will be better option)
     * Hooks: custom hooks
     * Types: custom types
     * Models: creating objects using Class so we can have more controll of reusing the same object